Dickinson State University Data & Information Overview

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At DSU, approximately 54% of students took out student loans averaging $6,188 a year.
-That adds up to $24,752 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At DSU, approximately 52% of students took out student loans averaging $7,006 a year.
+That adds up to $28,024 over four years for those students.

-The student loan default rate at DSU is 5.6%.
-This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.
+The student loan default rate at DSU is 7.3%.
+Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.

-How Much Money Do DSU Graduates Make?students who graduate from DSU with a bachelor's degree go on to jobs where they make an average salary of $41,700 in their early years.
+How Much Money Do DSU Graduates Make?students who graduate with a bachelor's degree from DSU make about $41,700 a year during their first few years of employment after graduation.
 This is in the same neighborhood of the average college graduate's salary of $39,802 per year.
 However, certain majors may produce higher-paying graduates.

 Location of Dickinson State University